 Under normal conditions, trade winds push warm surface water westwards across the Pacific, but during an El Niño event those winds weaken, allowing unusually warm water to accumulate in the central and eastern Pacific.
 This alters atmospheric circulation patterns and can influence the weather thousands of miles away.

-Potential Impact on Productions
+Potential Impact on Productions and Events

 Heavy rainfall, flooding and landslides can affect access routes, unit bases, parking compounds and filming locations.
 Productions operating in remote areas may find contingency arrangements become increasingly important.